 Loss of control.
 With multiple separate cloud environments to manage, each cloud team may have disparate operating models, creating inefficiency, lack of standardization, and loss of control for IT leaders.

 Business leaders have to determine how to approach the multicloud journey and focus on the things that are important as an enterprise first, and then start integrating those into the overall operating model.
-These are the best practices taking full advantage of multicloud environments.
+Below are the best practices taking full advantage of multicloud environments.

 Maximizing the multicloud model